-RCS analyses were conducted to explore nonlinear connections between total flavonoid intake and subclasses (flavanones, flavan-3-ols, and anthocyanidins) and metabolic obesity phenotype (MHO/MUO) (Figure S1).
+RCS analyses were conducted to explore nonlinear connections between total flavonoid intake and subclasses (flavanones, flavan-3-ols, and anthocyanidins) and metabolic obesity phenotypes (MHO/MUO) (Figure S1).
 After adjusting for socio-demographic, behavioral, and health characteristics, total flavonoids, anthocyanins, and flavanones were associated with MHO an MUO in a J-shaped non-linear association (overall and non-linear P-values < 0.05).
 This suggested that flavan-3-ols is associated with MUO within a specific intake range (5.09-165.82 mg).

 Mixed effect of Six Dietary Flavonoid Intake on the metabolic obesity phenotypes (MHO/MUO)

-The WQS model indicated that the mixed effect of dietary flavonoid intake was negatively associated with the prevalence of MHO (OR = 0.66, 95% CI = 0.67-0.90).
-The estimated weights are shown in Figure 2, the flavonoid subclasses with the highest weights were anthocyanidins (34.96%), followed by flavanones (33.67%), flavonols (16.72%), flavan-3-ols (13.32%), flavones (1.17%) and isoflavoes (0.16%).
-The mixed effect was negatively associated with the prevalence of MUO (OR = 0.79, 95% CI = 0.68-0.90), with the largest effect coming from anthocyanidins (40.43%), followed by flavanones (27.04%), flavan-3-ols (19.42%), isoflavones (11.10%), flavonols (1.71%) and flavones (0.31%).
+The WQS model indicated that the mixed effect of dietary flavonoid intake was negatively associated with the odds of MHO (OR = 0.66, 95% CI: 0.67-0.90).
+The estimated weights are shown in Figure 2, the flavonoid subclasses with the highest weights were anthocyanidins (35.25%), followed by flavanones (29.31%), flavan-3-ols (22.02%), isoflavones (11.69%), flavonols (1.51%), and flavones (0.24%).
+The mixed effect was negatively associated with the prevalence of MUO (OR = 0.79, 95% CI: 0.68-0.90), with the largest effect coming from anthocyanidins (37.88%), followed by flavanones (25.54%), flavan-3-ols (23.78%), isoflavones (10.56%), flavonols (1.97%) and flavones (0.28%).
 In addition, 29 types of flavonoid mixing effects were derived for MHO and MUO with the highest contribution of malvidin (18.92%) and delphinidin (15.94%).

 Subgroup analysis

-Subgroup analysis (Figure 3) showed that there was a significant negative association between dietary flavonoid intake and MHO among adults aged 20-45 years (OR = 0.85, 95% CI = 0.72-0.99), PIR ≤ 1.3 (OR = 0.76, 95% CI = 0.79-0.98), and other Hispanic individuals (OR = 0.69, 95% CI = 0.55-0.88).
-For MUO, in other Hispanic subgroups (OR = 0.68, 95% CI = 0.50-0.93), never smokers (OR = 0.87, 95% CI = 0.77-0.98), and individuals with higher levels of physical activity (OR = 0.84, 95% CI = 0.73-0.97), the correlation was significant.
-Notably, there was a significant interaction between physical activity and flavonoid intake in the MUO individuals (p interaction < 0.05).
-These findings highlight the heterogeneity of flavonoid effects across demographics and lifestyles.
+Subgroup analysis (Figure 3) presents the association between total flavonoid intake and metabolic obesity phenotypes (MHO/MUO) in different subgroups stratified by age, gender, race, educational level, property income ratio (PIR), and lifestyle factors.
+For MHO, the inverse association was most apparent among individuals of Other Hispanic ethnicity (OR = 0.76, 95% CI: 0.59-0.96), former smokers (OR = 0.80, 95% CI: 0.64-1.00), and those with moderate dietary quality (HEI-2015 score 50-70; OR = 0.80, 95% CI: 0.67-0.95).
+Interaction tests indicated no statistically significant effect modification across these subgroups (all P for interaction > 0.05), suggesting a consistent association between flavonoid intake and MHO/MUO phenotypes regardless of these demographic and lifestyle factors.

 Discussion

-This study utilized data from NHANES (2007-008, 2009-2010, and 2017-2018) to evaluate the association between dietary flavonoid intake and metabolic obesity phenotype in US adults.
-Findings suggested that an increased consumption of total flavonoids and their subclasses (flavanones, anthocyanins, and flavan-3-ols) were associated with a lower risk of becoming MHO and MUO[22, 23], whereas no significant association was observed with MUNO.
+This study utilized data from NHANES (2007-2008, 2009-2010, and 2017-2018) to evaluate the association between dietary flavonoid intake and metabolic obesity phenotypes in US adults.
+Findings suggested that an increased consumption of total flavonoids and their subclasses (flavanones, anthocyanins, and flavan-3-ols) were associated with a lower likelihood of MHO and MUO[22, 23], whereas no significant association was observed with MUNO.
 WQS further corroborates this result.